Skip to main content

 What are the symptoms of multiple sclerosis?

 Multiple sclerosis relapses can occur at any time and your symptoms may differ within each relapse.
-Although relapses usually occur for no apparent reason, various triggers can include infections, exercise and even hot weather.
+Although relapses usually occur for no apparent reason, various triggers can include infection, exercise and hot weather.
 The symptoms that occur during a relapse depend on which part, or parts, of your brain or spinal cord are affected.
 You may have just one symptom in one part of your body, or several symptoms in different parts of your body.
 The symptoms occur because the affected nerve fibres stop working properly.

 The more common symptoms of multiple sclerosis include: